 Liechtenstein Fun Facts

 We should probably mention at this point that the sixth smallest country in the world is actually a principality and is still ruled by a prince.
 This, of course, only adds to its fairy-tale feel!
-While it is still very much off the beaten path, the principality has lots for you to see and do; you’ll almost certainly come away impressed at this hidden gem.
+While it is still very much off the beaten path, the principality has lots for you to see and do; you’ll almost certainly come away impressed with this hidden gem.

 The Principality was founded in 1719 when Prince Johann Adam bought the territory, which was still part of the Holy Roman Empire at that time.
 It only became a sovereign state in 1806.
 Since its founding, 11 generations of the House of Liechtenstein have ruled over the country, and the title of Head of State is passed on hereditarily.
 Out of all of them, only the current Prince actually grew up in the country; most of them ruled from afar.